erickrf/nlpnet/docs/training.rst

 You can save your word embeddings directly in the format used by :mod:`nlpnet`.
 You will need to create two files: the vocabulary and the actual embeddings.

 The vocabulary must have one word type per line, encoded in UTF-8.
-The vocabulary is also treated as case insensitive, so, if you have an entry for "Apple" and another for "apple", one of them will be ignored (naturally, :mod:`nlpnet` *can* check capital letters when tagging text, but it observes the presence of upper case letters and the vocabulary separately).
+The vocabulary is also treated as case insensitive, so, if you have an entry for "Apple" and another for "apple", one of them will be ignored (naturally, :mod:`nlpnet` *can* check capital letters when tagging text, but it observes the presence of upper case as an independent feature).
 Additionally, all digits are internally replaced by 9's, so there's no point in using digits 0-8 in the vocabulary.
 It must be saved to a file called ``vocabulary.txt``.

 The embeddings must be stored in a 2-dim :mod:`numpy` array, such that the *i*-th row corresponds to the *i*-th word in the vocabulary.
 This matrix should be saved using the default :mod:`numpy` save command.
-The file name depends on the task you want to use the embeddings for:
+The file name must be ``types-features.npy``.

-* POS tagging: ``types-features-pos.npy``
-* SRL predicate detection (check :ref:`training-srl` for details about the different SRL modes): ``types-features-preds.npy``
-* SRL in one step: ``types-features-1step.npy``
-* SRL argument delimitation: ``types-features-id.npy``
-* SRL argument classification: ``types-features-class.npy``

 Importing embeddings with the nlpnet-load-embeddings script
 -----------------------------------------------------------